rhbourke/wireframe-renderer/README.md

 I want to share some resources I liked about rendering in case you are also curious about it and help give you a head start in digesting how this stuff works.

-The core of the mathematical problem we are dealing with is figuring out how to take a point in 3D space and find out where it is in 2D space (your screen) after rotating it around some other point.
+The main mathematical problem we are dealing with is figuring out how to take a point in 3D space and find out where it is in 2D space (your screen) after rotating it around some other point.

 In my honest opinion, the best way to understand the math needed for stuff like this at a deep level is to go down the Wikipedia rabbit hole.
 [This Wikipedia page](https://en.wikipedia.org/wiki/Rotation_matrix) is a good one to dive in at (everything past the first few sections is irrelevant though).